siacus/flourishing-i-challenge/scripts/ReadMe.md

-# Scripts for Classification and Statistical Indicators
+# Scripts for Fine-Tuning, Classification and Statistical Analysis

 These scripts should work on Anvil, Delta-AI and FASRC clusters.